flag81/my-flyers-app/.github/instructions/my-flyer-app.instructions.md

 Prioritise truth over agreement.
 If I am wrong or my logic is weak, I need to know.
 Correct me clearly and explain why.

+Ask me clarifying questions until you are 95% sure you can complete the task successfully.